manwar/perlweeklychallenge-club/challenge-281/atschneid/README.md

 The high level idea here is: to get to the start space takes zero moves.
 To get to any space takes 1 additional move, and any space from there is 1+1 moves, and so on.

 So we mark the start space with value 0, then find all spaces we can reach from this one, mark them with value 1, then repeat the same for each space, and repeat, and repeat.
-If the space has been visited already, we skip it, since we have already found the shortest number of moves to get to it.
+If the space has been visited already, we skip it, since we have already found the shortest number of moves to get there.
 And if we land on the end space we return its value.

 To store the list of spaces to inspect I use a FIFO queue to ensure the search is breadth-first, which makes the algorithm more efficient -- we don't have to check if the value is the minimum and we can reliably inspect each space only once.
-The BFS solution for this problem is $\mathcal O (8 \times 8)$
+The BFS solution for this problem is $\mathcal O (8 \times 8)$, which is, linear in the board size.

 ```perl
 sub knight_path( $start_key, $end_key ){